lmiles77/Election/README.md

 ## Election-Audit Results:
 The following information can be observed in the image below:

 •	Number of votes cast in this congressional election

-•	Number of votes and the percentage of total votes for each county in the precinct
+•	Number of votes and the percentage of total votes for each county

 •	County with the largest number of votes

 •	Number of votes and the percentage of the total votes each candidate received

 •	Winning candidate, total vote count for winning candidate, and the percentage of the total votes received by winning candidate